maribowman/maribowman/README.md

 ## Sup stranger?

 My name is Mari and I like ☕ and 🥓.
-Apart from that, I do crossfit, trade forex and code backends. :v:
+Apart from that I do crossfit, trade forex and code backends. :v:

 ### Languages